Heroes-Academy/IntroPython_Fall2016/docs/source/refreshers/week4_refresher.rst

 Code blocks let you group code.
 In python, they are created with 4 spaces.
 In pycharm and most python editors, hitting tab will just add 4 spaces.
-:p:`if` statements use code blocks.
+:code:`if` statements use code blocks.

 .. code-block:: python
     :linenos: